oracle-quickstart/oci-cloudnative/docs/content/usage.md

 ### Shortcode Components

-Add panache to the documentation using these custom shortcodes
+Add panache to the documentation using these custom shortcodes directly within markdown documents.

 #### Alert